Photon1c/FinCubes/README.md

 ---

-Made with ❤️, JavaScript, and a love of data.
+Made with Cursor IDE, JavaScript, and a love of data.